-Students can then click the Text tool on the toolbar to add and type in each word and place them on opposite sides of the page.
+Students can then click the Text button on the toolbar to add and type in each word and place them on opposite sides of the page.

-Click the Paint panel and use the paint tools to illustrate the antonym.
+Students can use the paint brush tool to illustrate the antonym.

-If student devices have microphones, have students click the Record button at the Options panel to correctly pronounce the antonyms or even use them in a sentence.
+If student devices have microphones, have students click the Record button (microphone) to correctly pronounce the antonyms or even use them in a sentence.